 What Is Skin Purging?

 Various ingredients in a skin care routine are more responsive than others for the purging process.
 For example, active ingredients formulated to boost or accelerate cell turnover or exfoliate are likely to trigger a purge – chemical exfoliants like hydroxy acids are one of the most common types of ingredients behind a skin purge.
 After applying an active exfoliant to the skin, it loosens up the congestion deep within pores and pushes it toward the surface of the skin -- causing what looks like a breakout but is actually just your skin going through a cycle.

 Another point to consider: The purging you see after starting a new skin care routine or after using active exfoliants are typically microcomedones (tiny pimples that aren’t visible to the eye) that exist below the surface of the skin and coming to the surface during accelerated cell turnover.
-You might also notice increased purging takes place around common areas of your breakouts, such as the nose, chin or forehead.
+You might also notice increased purging takes place around the oily T-zone or common areas of your breakouts, such as the nose, chin or forehead.

 Skin Purging Vs. Breakouts

-- Purging – Located predominantly in a defined area where you already have frequent breakouts.
+- Purging: Located predominantly in a defined area where you already have frequent breakouts.
 Skin purging also clears up much faster than a pimple or reaction.

 Keep in mind that there are vast differences between what causes purging and what promotes the development of acne.
-What causes acne?
+So, what causes acne?
 Factors such as hormones, oil production and bacteria are usually responsible for breakouts.
 It’s also a good idea to understand the five most common types of acne, how they differ from a skin purge, and how they present in different ways so you can adjust your routine.

 What To Do If Your Skin Is Purging

 When using active ingredients or exfoliants, avoid anything that will cause dryness.
 For some, the purging process includes eliminating excess sebum or oil, so you don’t want to over-exfoliate and cause dry, red skin.